As an Amazon Associate I earn from qualifying purchases

 There are several other elevated toilet seat options.
 You may benefit from having a clinician guide your choice.
-Occasionally they may be covered by insurance if a person is extremely weak or unsafe.
+Make sure you check the weight restrictions, and consider if the seat can be bolted for greater safety.

 A Physical or Occupational Therapist can provide excellent information and feedback for your home equipment.

 Walking and mobility devices are usually covered by insurance.
 Bath benches typically are not.
-When it comes to bath benches, wall rail placements, and devices for mobility (walker, cane, wheelchair, etc) there are so many variables, that it is really important to get professional input.
+When it comes to bath benches, wall rail placements, and devices for mobility (walker, cane, wheelchair, etc) may have an impact on safety.
+There are so many variables, that it is really important to get personal, professional input.